cornell-ece6745/ece6745-docs/docs/ece6745-sec04-xcel-rtl.md

 for instruction fetch, and the dmem master/minion interface is used for implementing load/store instructions.
 The system includes both instruction and data caches.
-The xcel master/minion interface is used for the processor to send messages to the accelerator.
+The xcel master/minion interface is used for the processor to send messages to the accelerator. **The cache is not ported to work with the ASIC flow so it is not currently included!**

 ![](img/tut09-proc-xcel.png)